This page is always a work in progress. If you have a question or suggestion, please email us at comments[at]hecweb.org. We’ll do our best to reply.

 Q: Do you really think anything is ever going to change in Indiana?

-A: While Indiana has one of the most troubling environmental records in the country, it is a place that is brimming with people striving to green our state.
+A: While Indiana does not fare too well on several ranking charts, it is a place that is brimming with people striving to green our state.
 From clean energy entrepreneurs to organic farmers, from paddlers to homemakers, people who love Indiana are ready and willing to clean our air and water, and protect our remaining wilderness.
 With sustained education, a redoubled effort at changing our environmental policies, and the emergence of a new generation of Hoosiers who see environmental stewardship as a core value of a good citizen, Indiana is poised to become truly sustainable.

 Q: What sets HEC apart from other organizations?